Big Lake, Minnesota: Geography

 According to the United States Census Bureau, the city has a total area of 2.92 sqmi; 2.11 sqmi is land and 0.81 sqmi is water.
 A portion of the city lies along the Elk River.

 Located about forty-one miles northwest of the Twin Cities, Big Lake was once a popular location for escapes from the city, its lakes dotted with summer cabins.
 Now it is considered an exurb of the metro area, with a significant portion of residents commuting into the Cities daily.

 The lake for which the town is named was once an important part of the Twin Cities economy, as in the days before modern refrigerators, much of the ice for metropolitan iceboxes was harvested from Big Lake.

 There is a connection to Mitchell Lake by a small channel on the north side of Big Lake.

 Big Lake station is currently the northernmost terminus of the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line will be extended to St. Cloud at some point in the future.

-Currently, commuters can use the Northstar Link Commuter Bus to reach St. Cloud, MN.
+Currently, commuters can use the Northstar Link Commuter Bus to reach St. Cloud, Minnesota.